Chart Color Schemes

 Household Composition

-West Wyalong features high concentrations of lone person households, with a fairly typical median household size
+West Wyalong features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.5% of all households, including 23.6% couples with children, 30.6% couples without children, and 9.6% single parent families.
 Non-family households constitute the remaining 35.5%, with lone person households at 33.8% and group households comprising 1.6%.
-The median household size is 2.3 people, which aligns with the average for the Rest of NSW.
+The median household size is 2.3 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households